bigbott/refreshed/example/example.md

       ));
 }
 ```
-What did you do:
+What did we do:
-He built an example of the counter, (with less code than the original), decoupling its visualization, its business logic, its dependency injection, in a clean, scalable way, facilitating code maintenance and reusability.
+We built an example of the counter, (with less code than the original), decoupling its visualization, its business logic, and its dependency injection, in a clean, scalable way, facilitating code maintenance and reusability.
 If you need an accountant on another project, or your developer friend does, you can just share the content of the controller file with him, and everything will work perfectly.

 As the view has only widgets, you can use a view for android, and another for iOS, taking advantage of 100% of your business logic, your view has only widgets! you can change them however you want, without affecting your application in any way.

-However, some examples like internationalization, Snackbars without context, validators, responsiveness and other Getx resources, were not explored (and it would not even be possible to explore all resources in such a simple example), so below is an example not very complete, but trying demonstrate how to use internationalization, reactive custom classes, reactive lists, snackbars contextless, workers etc.
+However, some examples like internationalization, Snackbars without context, validators, responsiveness and other Getx resources, were not explored (and it would not even be possible to explore all resources in such a simple example), so below is an example not very complete, but trying to demonstrate how to use internationalization, reactive custom classes, reactive lists, snackbars contextless, workers etc.

 ```dart
 import 'dart:ui';